straightVibing/Initial-Report/Literature Analysis.md

 time spent modelling them is not being wasted.

 The large amount of experimental work provides plenty of data to validate new and existing MFC models.
-One such example is a 1D WHAT DOES THIS MEAN model  developed by @Oliveira2013 that could correctly predict how the substrate concentration and temperature affected the cells biofilm thickness and performance.
+One such example is a model  developed by @Oliveira2013 that could correctly predict how the substrate concentration and temperature affected the cells biofilm thickness and performance.
 As part of this the temperature considered by model was adjusted between the values of 20$^{\circ}$C, 30$^{\circ}$C and 40$^{\circ}$C.
 The key takeaway from this is that there are models accurate and reliable models available that allow for adjustment of the temperature.
 Therefore, this model could potentially be adapted to investigate MFC performance at lower temperatures as part of the proposed project